microsoft/rushjs.io-website/pages/advanced/phantom_deps.md

   means it only gets installed for developers working on the **my-library** project.
   For other consumers, `require("glob")` should fail with an error because **glob** won't get installed at all for them.
 We should hear about it as soon as we publish the **my-library** package, right?
-But no, in practice it's likely that most consumers will also depend on some version of **rimraf** themselves, so it may appear to work.
+Not exactly.
+In practice it's likely that most consumers will also depend on some version of **rimraf** themselves, so it may appear to work.
-  Only a small percentage of victims will encounter the error, making it harder to repro and report.
+  Only a small percentage of our consumers will encounter the error, making it seem like they have a weird issue that's difficult to repro.

 **How Rush helps:** Rush's symlinking strategy ensures that each project's **node_modules** contains only its immediate declared dependencies.
 This catches undeclared dependencies